 Windows only: Lifehacker reader Ariah wrote in to ask about software that could control a few lab computers maybe with some whitelisting and blacklisting of certain sites to keep web surfers in check.
 That reminded me of my time working in a computer group at a major university, running these types of programs. »

 TiVo, my favorite time-saving device on earth, recently announced pricing plans for new TiVos that result in higher monthly fees, but the TiVo is free.
 They also announced they would phase out the "lifetime" option (lifetime of a single TiVo, not your lifetime).
-According to a TiVo spokesperson on the TiVo Community site… »
+According to a TiVo spokesperson on the TiVo Community… »

 Windows only: There are lots of window resizing tools out there to help web designers figure out what fits in commonly sized windows, but I've never seen the functionality of Sizer before.
 Sizer has three ways of letting you resize a window: a shell extension lets you resize a window from its main menu, there is a… »